snaury/fiberactors/DESIGN.md

 }
 ```

 The resume loop would provide some space for such callbacks, which are move-constructed there without allocating from the heap.
-After the current fiber switches back to the resume loop (the `runnable::run` implementation) the provided callback may decide whether it wants to resume immediately, schedule to resume later, or resume concurrently somewhere else (e.g. in another thread).
+After the current fiber switches back to the resume loop (the `IRunnable::Run` implementation) the provided callback may decide whether it wants to resume immediately, schedule to resume later, or resume concurrently somewhere else (e.g. in another thread).

 This is similar to how `await_suspend` works in C++ coroutines, and makes suspending entirely generic, supporting a wide variaty of scenarios, ones I cannot even think of yet.
 At the same time it would be usable without any need for locks most of the time.